 Consult your target board documentation for instructions on loading programs onto the target, and running them.
-Alternatively, you can use the Sourcery G++ Debug Sprite from within GDB to download and run programs on the target via a supported hardware debugging device.

 4.3.
 Running Applications in the Simulator

 Sourcery G++ Lite includes a simulator that you can use on the host system to run programs compiled for the target system.
 Since you do not need target hardware, this is the easiest way to try out Sourcery G++.